 • Repatriation of remains in the amount of $25,000

 • Expenses associated with the medical evacuation of the exchange visitor to his or her home country in the amount of $50,000

 • A deductible not to exceed $500 per accident or illness

 Sponsors are to require that their participants (and any dependents entering the United States as holders of a J-2 visa) have insurance in effect during the period of time they are in the sponsor's program.
 An insurance policy secured to meet the benefits requirements must be underwritten by an insurance corporation with an A.M.
 Best rating of "A-" or above, an Insurance Solvency International, Ltd. (ISI) rating of "A-I" or above, a Standard and Poor's Claims Paying Ability rating of "A-" or above, or a Weiss Research, Inc. rating of B+ or above.
 Alternatively, the sponsor may ascertain that the participant's policy is backed by the full faith and credit of the government of the exchange visitor's home country.
 For other options, see [22 CFR 62.14].

 Program regulations also discuss coverage through HMOs and self-insurance of the above requirements by federal, state or local government agencies, state colleges and universities, and public community colleges, if permitted by law.
 Refer to [22 CFR 62.14] for additional information.

-Students must have an adequate command of the English language to enroll in a degree program.
-An applicant's English proficiency level may be demonstrated by means of score reports of such exams:
+You must have an adequate command of the English language to apply to study at WPI.
+English proficiency level may be demonstrated by means of score reports of such exams:

 • TOEFL (Test of English as a Foreign Language): Minimum score 80 with no section below 20